Joe Russo's Almost Dead: 2024

-JRAD kicked off 2024 with their annual three sold-out nights in January at the Capitol Theatre in Port Chester, New York, adding three debut tunes to their repertoire: "Shattered" by The Rolling Stones sung by Dreiwitz, "La Grange" by ZZ Top and Van Morrison's "Gloria", both sung by Metzger.
+JRAD kicked off 2024 with their annual three sold-out nights in January at the Capitol Theatre, adding three debut tunes, "Shattered" by The Rolling Stones sung by Dreiwitz, "La Grange" by ZZ Top, and Van Morrison's "Gloria", both sung by Metzger.
 In March, Russo, Metzger, Hamilton, and Benevento joined Phil Lesh on stage to close out Phil's 84th birthday celebration run at The Capitol Theatre.
 On June 1, Branford Marsalis joined JRAD at Red Rocks.